Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 Sadly, too many make this mistake.
 They think they can go with the lowest price and still gain the success they desire.
 If only it were that easy.

 Starting on a shoestring budget can be done — but only to an extent.
-You cut the wrong corners and could be shooting yourself in the foot, especially when you may not completely understand the value, importance, features, or functionality of what you believe to be too expensive.
+If you cut the wrong corners, you could shoot yourself in the foot, especially when you may not completely understand the value, importance, features, or functionality of what you believe to be too expensive.

-Do your homework and know the core products and services critical to your success.
-Then, again not based on price alone, spend the money to acquire them.
+Do your homework and know the core products and services critical to success.
+Then, again, not based on price alone, spend the money to acquire them.

 Make your decisions based on what you need to rely on, not what you are willing to spend.
 Folks who only make all decisions based on price alone rarely flourish.